prcutler/nflpool/nflpool/docs/admin-docs/index.rst

 NFLPool is a fantasy football like league.
 Unlike fantasy football, where you need to draft a team and manage your lineup on a weekly basis, in NFLPool you will pick teams and players and where you think they will finish over the course of the National Football League season.
 You do not need to set any weekly lineups.
-View the documentation below to learn how to play NFLPool.
+View the documentation below to learn how to manage and play NFLPool.

 .. toctree::
    :maxdepth: 2